vibeeshK/DeClouder/EclipseProjects/OpenDeClouderInstaller/target/staging/Readme.txt

 Please refer licence.txt for the terms and conditions for this software usage.

-This installer will install the Opensource software OpenDeClouder which is built on other free software.
+This installer will install the Opensource software CollabTracker which is built on other free software.
 You may configure and use after testing for specific needs.

 It comes pre-configured with below functions which are useful for the scenarios mentioned.